Tassel earrings are all over the place at the moment and it's so easy to make your own.

 Can we all see that my dress is pink?
 I had quite a few people comment on the night about my red dress!
 It's pink - definitely pink!
 The threads ended up being quite a good colour match too.

 They were so quick and easy, I'm now thinking I could make several in different colours so I have a pair to match all my outfits!
 You could add more than one tassel to each hoop, maybe in different colours, that would be fun.
-Oh the possibilities :-)
+Oh the possibilities :-) You could add a whole rainbow of tassels if you like.

 I’ll be sharing this project up at these link ups.